| |

 of H. heilmannii or H. felis (there are many other helicobacteria in

-- majority who get to GI biopsier docs have already been extensively self-medicated or primary-care medicated & biopsy features not
+- majority who get to GI-biopsy docs have already been extensively self-medicated or primary-care medicated & biopsy features not

 classical & may especially lack polys & organisms may be quite sparse and as short rods & coccoid and even geographically